Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Experiments

 We evaluate three 3D-to-video conditioning pipelines that all use a ControlNet branch driven by DINO-like feature maps.
 For the \textbf{mesh} setting, we render untextured meshes from target camera trajectories, upscale the rendered views, and extract DINOv3-S features as conditioning maps with shape $384\times60\times90$.
 Because mesh renderings contain holes and missing regions, we additionally encode a binary visibility mask with the CogVideoX VAE and provide it as an auxiliary conditioning signal, so the diffusion model can explicitly inpaint invalid regions instead of overfitting to artifacts.

 For the \textbf{voxel} setting, we investigate whether low-resolution geometry with color cues is sufficient.
 Starting from an input video sequence, we reconstruct geometry from a dense point cloud and associate DINO-encoded image features to 3D points, then voxelize this feature-augmented point cloud.
-The resulting voxel grid is rendered back to the target views to produce DINO-like conditioning maps; as in the mesh case, we propagate hole masks so the model can ignore unobserved areas during denoising, visualized in Figure~\ref{fig:visualisation_3d_structure}.
+The resulting voxel grid is rendered back to the target views to produce DINO-like conditioning maps; as in the mesh case, we propagate hole masks so the model can ignore unobserved areas during denoising, visualized in \autoref{fig:visualisation_3d_structure}.

-Finally, for \textbf{Concerto-based} conditioning we target the realistic case where only sparse geometry is available and RGB coverage is limited to one input view.
+Regarding video-from-3D, for \textbf{Concerto-based} conditioning we target the realistic case where only sparse geometry is available and RGB coverage is limited to one input view.
 We extract Concerto point-cloud descriptors, voxelize them, and render Concerto feature maps as the control signal.
-This setup allows generation from sparse, mostly uncolored 3D observations while preserving semantic consistency.
-Quantitative comparisons are reported in Table~\ref{tab:video_from_3d}, and qualitative conditioning examples are shown in Figure~\ref{fig:conditioning_signal_comparison}.
+This setup allows generation from sparse, color-free 3D observations while preserving semantic consistency.
+Quantitative comparisons are reported in \autoref{tab:video_from_3d}, and qualitative conditioning examples are shown in \autoref{fig:conditioning_signal_comparison}.

-The quantitative results show that our approach outperforms state-of-the-art depth- and edge-conditioned baselines (notably Wan2.2) in reconstruction quality for image-based conditioning.
-We also report quantitative results for our 3D-derived pipelines, but we avoid direct one-to-one comparison with image-based methods because the application setting is different.
-Among our 3D variants, \textbf{Control-DINO} performs best when full color information is available, consistent with the 2D or 3DGS rendering setting where appearance cues are strong.
-Methods based on untextured 3D geometry show lower reconstruction quality, as expected, because missing appearance information reduces feature fidelity and weakens structural disambiguation during generation.
-Furthermore, the sparsity of the 3D information tends to introduce holes that provide no conditioning signal.
+For image-based conditioning, our 2D Control-DINO reference outperforms state-of-the-art depth- and edge-conditioned baselines (notably Wan2.2) by a large margin in reconstruction quality; our 3D-derived variants remain competitive with these baselines while operating in a different application setting.
+Control-DINO performs best when full color information is available, consistent with the 2D setting where appearance cues are strong.
+Variants based on untextured geometry show lower reconstruction quality, as expected: missing appearance reduces feature fidelity and weakens structural disambiguation, and sparse 3D observations leave holes that carry no conditioning signal.